DataDog/datadog-static-analyzer/README.md

 datadog-static-analyzer --directory /path/to/directory --output report.csv --format csv
 ```

+If you encounter an issue, read the [Frequently Asked Questions](FAQ.md) first, it may contain
+the solution to your problem.

 ### Advanced Usage

 You can choose the rules to use to scan your repository by creating a `static-analysis.datadog.yml` file.